Ponca City Public Schools

 Ponca City Public Schools is the public school district in Ponca City, Oklahoma.
 It operates seven elementary schools, two middle schools (one serves grades 6 and 7, the other serves grade 8), and Ponca City High School.
 It employs 760 people and has over 5,000 students.
 The entire school system shares the Wildcat mascot.

+Most of the district is in Kay County, where it includes almost all of Ponca City, as well as White Eagle.
+Portions are in Osage and Noble counties.

+History

+In 2002 Burbank School District 20, the school district of Burbank, Oklahoma, closed and dissolved.
+Some areas were moved to Ponca City Public Schools.